devitq/AdNova/solution/README.md

 ### Moderation

 Moderation implemented via report system.
 Client goes to `/report` ([see OpenAPI docs](#openapi-docs)) and submits a report, then llm ([YandexGPT-lite](https://yandex.cloud/en/services/yandexgpt)) in task mode (does stuff on the background with Celery) checks for potential violation and sets the `flagged_by_llm` to True or False and this just a little help to moderators to make more accurate decisions.
-Btw moderators can do anything they think they should do, for example make some changes, censor some content or even delete campaign.
+Btw, moderators can do anything they think they should do, for example make some changes, censor some content or even delete campaign.
 Also admin user (whoose creditionals specified lower) can add new staff members and even create a specified group for them (this is built-in django capabilities).
 Report has four states: Sent, Under review, Took action and Skipped.
 Admin panel has filtration by states and by flagged by llm status.